 Smith started at strong safety and was a defensive captain for Purdue as a senior in 1991.
 A native of Petersburg, Va., he attended Meadowdale High School in Dayton, Ohio.
 Smith is also a member of the Fellowship of Christian Athletes.

-Smith and his wife, Tiffany, live in Houston with sons, Robert LaMar and Christian LaMar, and daughter, Avery Jordan.
+Rick and Tiffany Smith live in Houston with their sons, Robert LaMar and Christian LaMar, and daughter, Avery Jordan.